 We’ve all been there.
 The dreaded blank canvas.
 The acres of white staring out at us from a computer screen: accusatory, mocking, demanding to be filled.
 And a mind as empty and arid as an American desert, tumbleweeds rolling across the plain…

 Creative block can be disturbing – a nightmare, even.
 It’s disheartening, confusing and downright frustrating, but it isn’t insurmountable.
 The key is learning not only how to deal with it, but understanding what is happening and why.

-Here is part 1 of my top tips to getting your mind (and your paintbrush, pen, camera or keyboard) moving again.
+Here is part 1 of a three-parter to get your mind moving again.

 Take a break